haakoan/Kaggle-Predicting-Student-Test-Scores/README.md

-# Kaggle Exam Score Prediction Competition Report
+# Kaggle Exam Score Prediction

-## Executive Summary

 This report documents my approach to the Kaggle Playground Series S6E1 competition, which involved predicting student exam scores based on study habits, demographics, and environmental factors.
 The final solution achieved a public leaderboard score of **8.678 RMSE**, using a two-stage stacking approach: Ridge regression followed by XGBoost.

 ## 1. Data Overview